Hornbill-Docs/data-imports-guide/data-imports-guide/assets/configuration.md

 * `CynerioFilters` - Type: `object` - A list of fields and values to use when filtering the Cynerio asset API call resultsets by, in the following format:
   * `"CynerioFieldName":"ValueToMatch"`
 * `Virima` - Type: `array` - A list of filters to apply to the Virima CI query, as per the [FilterPojo construct](https://login.virima.com/www_em/constructs.html#FilterPojo) in the Virima documentation
+* `LansweeperCloudConditions` - Type: `object` - Used for applying conditions when using the Lansweeper Cloud data source.
+See the [Lansweeper Cloud Filtered Query Documentation](https://developer.lansweeper.com/docs/data-api/guides/getting-data#filtered-query) for more information.
+  * `Conjunction` - Type: `string` - The [conjunction](https://developer.lansweeper.com/docs/data-api/reference/types#exportfilterconjunction) to apply to the list of conconditions, below.
+Can be `AND` or `OR`
+  * `Conditions`- Type: `array` of `objects` - A list of [conditions](https://developer.lansweeper.com/docs/data-api/reference/types#exportfilterscondition) to apply to the Lansweeper Cloud API query, to filter the list of returned asset records:
+    * `Path` - Type: `string` - The path of the Lansweeper Cloud asset column to query.
+Supported Paths can be found in the [Lansweeper Developer Portal Documentation](https://developer.lansweeper.com/docs/data-api/guides/getting-data#setting-up-the-filter)
+    * `Operator` - Type: `string` - The [operator](https://developer.lansweeper.com/docs/data-api/reference/types#exportfiltertype) to apply to the condition
+    * `Value` - Type: `string` - The value to apply to the condition
 * `AdditionalFilters` - Type: `array` - A list of filter objects, to further filter the list of assets returned from `Cynerio`, `Intune` or `Google Workspace`.
 Each item in the list must match as `true` for the asset to be imported, and are defined as objects containing:
   * `Field` - Type: `string` - The data source field ID to perform the filter against.
   * `Operator` - Type: `string` - The operator to apply to the filter, can be one of: